Cray-HPE/docs-csm/operations/power_management/Power_On_and_Boot_Compute_Nodes_and_User_Access_Nodes.md

     Offline Switches:
     ```

+1. If any workload manager queues were disabled during the power off procedure, enable them.
+   Follow the vendor workload manager documentation to enable queues for running jobs on compute nodes.
+   After compute nodes boot and configure, they will become available in the workload manager.

+    1. For Slurm, see the `scontrol` man page.

+       If any queues were disabled during the power off procedure, enable them.

+    1. For PBS Professional, see the `qstat` and `qmgr` man pages.

+       Below is an example to list the available queues, enable a specific queue named `workq`, and check
+       that the queue has been enabled:

+       ```bash
+       qstat -q
+       qmgr -c 'set queue workq enabled = True' qmgr -c 'list queue workq enabled'
+       ```

+       Each system might have many different queue names.
+There is no default queue name.

 1. (`ncn-m001#`) List detailed information about the available boot orchestration service \(BOS\) session template names.

     Identify the BOS session template names (such as `"compute-23.7.0"` or `uan-23.7.0`), and choose the appropriate compute and UAN node templates for the power on and boot.